rbouckaert/starbeast3/README.md

 10. Run BEAST on the saved XML file using
         ```beast/bin/beast -threads N starbeast3.xml```
 where `N` is the number of threads allocated to the parallel gene tree operator (default 1).
 The gene trees are partitioned into `N` threads and operated on independently.
+StarBeast3 will usually run slightly slower initially while the parallel MCMC chain lengths are being optimised, and then the program suddenly speeds up afterwards.

 11. MCMC convergence can be measured using Tracer (see [https://www.beast2.org/tracer-2/](https://www.beast2.org/tracer-2/)).